Chase Date: January 15, 2017

 Severe Risks: SPC Outlooks

 Generally I was antsy to get out chasing and decided “Why not?” on a decent setup during a holiday weekend.
-Stephen Barabas and I left Norman on Saturday night and headed down to Stephenville, TX where I got a room on points.
+Stephen Barabas and I left Norman on Saturday night and headed down to Stephenville, TX.

 On Sunday we awoke and headed down towards a target near San Angelo.
 Into the cell hell we went near Brownwood before emerging and realizing we probably needed to drop south to perhaps Junction, TX on I-10.
 We briefly started heading west on I-10 before dropping south through what seemed to be a better route on the map.
 It turned out to be a lengthy route through ranches which required Stephen to get out many times and open up and close gates as we passed through property lines, slowing us down considerably.